mahab339/Pushdemoformaui/README.md

 * Move service regesteration from bootstrap to app.xaml.cs constructor if possible.

 * After each build, an error about auto generated AndroidManifest.xml.
 In (obj\Debug\net7.0-android\AndroidManifest.xml), add attribut (android:exported="true") to element service with (android:name) attribute value ending with PushNotificationFirebaseMessagingService and rebuild.
+Sometimes, after adding new xaml pages, problem persists, even after rebuild.
+Reason is old built assets are there, VS clean also does not solve it.
+Solutions is to redownload code from remote and build on clean state.